eXascaleInfolab/TSM-Bench/README.md

 ### Data loading

-To setup and load the systems with Dataset 1
+To load Dataset 1 into the systems

 ```bash
 cd ../
 sh load_all.sh
 ```

 - **Note**: To load Dataset 2, uncomment the respective lines in each systems ```./setup.sh``` script